stashluk/stashluk.github.com/resume.md

 _Mar 2000-Oct 2007_

- - Designed servo control systems for mobile/stationary satellite antenna products used on vehicles, ships, and aircraft.
+ - Designed servo control systems for mobile/stationary satellite antenna products for vehicles, ships, and aircraft.
  - Spearheaded the adoption of version control and automated build systems.
  - Reduced on-site integration times from a month to a few days with modular controller solutions.